xmatters/xm-labs-sematext-integration/README.md

 # Sematext xMatters Integration

-Create xMatters Alerts when Sematext alert rules are met.
+Trigger an xMatters Flow to alert xMatters groups and easily integrate with other applications when a Sematext calert rule is met.

 <kbd>
   <img src="https://github.com/xmatters/xMatters-Labs/raw/master/media/disclaimer.png">